Ugh-GitHub/Payroll_Maven_React/README.md

 Current Completion:
 - [x] Part 1: Basic Features
-- [ ] Part 2: Hypermedia Controls
+- [x] Part 2: Hypermedia Controls
-- [ ] Part 3: Conditional Operations
+- [x] Part 3: Conditional Operations
-- [ ] Part 4: Events
+- [x] Part 4: Events
-- [ ] Part 5: Securing the UI and API
+- [x] Part 5: Securing the UI and API

 Additional Objectives:
-- [ ] Add tutorial code notes to repository for reference.
+- [ ] `in progress` Add tutorial code notes to repository for reference.
-- [ ] Generate list of terms and definitions for [Notion.so](https://www.notion.so/) personal glossary.
+- [ ] `in progress` Generate list of terms and definitions for [Notion.so](https://www.notion.so/) personal glossary.
-- [ ] Determine if there are other learning opportunities that are adjacent to this exercise and complete ([such as this tutorial from Dimitri Mestdagh](https://dimitr.im/bundling-react-spring-boot)).
+- [x] Determine if there are other learning opportunities that are adjacent to this exercise and complete ([such as this tutorial from Dimitri Mestdagh](https://dimitr.im/bundling-react-spring-boot)).
 - [ ] Develop a better understanding of Spring Data REST, document on Notion, and determine potential further learning opportunities.
 - [ ] Develop a better understanding of Thymeleaf, document on Notion, and determine potential opportunities to integrate into future learning.
 - [ ] Develop a better understanding of JPA, document on Notion, and determine potential opportunities to integrate into future learning.